Back to Wyoming

 Rules for Major Rule Notifications

-The bill requires state agencies to notify the public about major rules and clarifies what constitutes a 'major rule'.
+The bill requires state agencies to notify the public and provide specific information about major rules before making changes.

 What This Bill Does

-• Requires state agencies to give at least 45 days' notice before making new or changing existing major rules.
+• Requires state agencies to give at least 45 days' notice when they plan to make new or change existing major rules.

 • Clarifies that a 'major rule' is one with an annual economic impact of $200,000 or more in Wyoming.